Purav8055/delaford/README.md

 Now you may visit `http://localhost:8080` to login and start developing!

-For a better time, make sure to join the [Discord channel](https://discord.gg/nkZnHvD) to talk to other developers for help and exclusive dicussions!
+For a better time, make sure that you definitely join our [Discord channel](https://discord.gg/nkZnHvD) to talk to other developers for help and exclusive dicussions!

 > Please be aware of a [possible scam in regards to Delaford](https://github.com/delaford/game#possible-scam-notice) that promises money for testing or similar action.